This page tells you about the hormone therapy letrozole and its possible side effects. You can find information about

 - Lower interest in sex (reduced libido)

 - Sadness or depression

-- A cough and breathlessness – this affects less than 1 in 10 (10%) of women
+- A cough and breathlessness – this affects less than 1 in 10 women (10%)

 - Weakening of the bones (osteoporosis) caused by a lack of oestrogen over a long period of time – your bones may be more likely to break.
 You will have a DEXA scan to check your bone strength before you start treatment

-- Vaginal bleeding – this mainly happens when women have changed from one type of hormone therapy to another during the first few weeks of treatment.
+- Vaginal bleeding – this mainly happens when women change from one type of hormone therapy to another during the first few weeks of treatment.
 Tell your doctor or nurse if the bleeding continues.
-This affects fewer than 1 in 20 (5%) women treated
+This affects fewer than 5 out of 100 women (5%)

 - Muscle pain